Vengadesan017/Udemy-Newt/Java/Spring/SpringWeb.md

       ```
   11. put css file in webapp folder or static folder in application.properties
   12. use @MOdelAttribute to get data from html and create obj for model with this data

 ## MVC without spring boot
 - addition configuration need
 - steps
   1. download external tomcat and extract
   2. dowload eclipse java ee version
   3. create new maven project with catalog of maven-archetype-webapp
+  4. add dependency like sprin mvc
+  5. add server in server tabs and download the tomcat
+  6. shift the project ro tomcat folder